CherryHeron/GettingAndCleaningData/CodeBook.md

 By method of measuresments, there are mean and standard deviation of both above domains, and weighted average of the frequency components of the frequency-domain magnitude.

-Furthermore, measurements have included thress dimensional directions, indicated by X, Y, Z.
+Furthermore, measurements have included thress dimensional directions, indicated by X, Y, Z. The 3-axial linear acceleration and 3-axial angular velocity captured using accelerometer and gyroscope are at a constant rate of 50Hz.

 Thus, measurements are listed as follows: